US Households Must Earn Nearly $108,000 to Afford a Median-Priced Home: Report

 Oxford pointed out that affordability could improve as mortgage rates are expected to decline.
 This requires that home prices do not rise at a rate greater than the savings in interest costs.

-“While we forecast house prices to increase over the near term, we expect rates of growth will taper off somewhat, which, combined with our forecast for declines in mortgage rates, yields improving affordability across the US over the rest of 2024,” Oxford said.
+“While we forecast house prices to increase over the near term, we expect rates of growth will taper off somewhat, which, combined with our forecast for declines in mortgage rates, yields improving affordability across the US over the rest of 2024,” Oxford stated.
 “However, over the medium term, we expect house price growth to override the decline in mortgage rates such that the income required to afford housing costs will start to rise moderately again starting in Q1 2025.”

 A recent report from the National Association of Realtors (NAR) found that almost 90 percent of 226 metro markets tracked by the group saw home prices increase in the third quarter of this year.

 During the campaign, the Republican candidate promised to take several measures to boost housing supplies.
-Republicans have said they plan to lower mortgage rates by bringing down inflation.
+Republicans have said that they plan to lower mortgage rates by bringing down inflation.

 Republicans are aiming to “open limited portions of federal lands to allow for new home construction, promote homeownership through tax incentives and support for first-time buyers, and cut unnecessary regulations that raise housing costs,” according to the GOP platform.